OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The feedbacks are based on the following premises:

-– The VAT imposed on the importation has been reclaimed 100% by the importer.
+– The VAT imposed on the importation has been deducted 100% by the importing entity.

-– The aircraft is used predominantly for business purposes, meaning for accepted VAT taxable economic activities.
+– The aircraft is used predominantly for business purposes, meaning for correct economic activities.

-– The importer is not compensated by the persons using the aircraft for private purposes.
+– The importing entity is not compensated by the person using the aircraft for private purposes.

 – The ratio of the private usage is known at the time of importation.

-– The corporate aircraft is owned and operated by the importer.
+– The corporate aircraft is owned and operated by the importing entity.

 Subscribe to our newsletter